um-pdavila/acs_docs/docs/pegasus/env/1-intro.rst

 employees and students.
 Pegasus resources such as hardware (login and compute nodes) and system software are shared by all users.

-.. tip:: **Before** running commands, submitting jobs, or using software on the Pegasus supercomputer, understand our core `CCS AC Policies <https://ccs.miami.edu/ac/policies>`__.
+.. tip:: **Before** running commands, submitting jobs, or using software on the Pegasus supercomputer, understand our core :ref:`Policies <policies>`.

 ::